kna27/kna27/README.md

 ### I am a student interested in programming and aerospace engineering.

 - I'm currently working on [KSP Data Export](https://github.com/kna27/ksp-data-export)
-- I want to learn C, C++, and Unreal Engine in the future
+- I want to learn C and Unreal Engine in the future
 - I enjoy playing Kerbal Space Program and making mods for the game

 ### My socials